AliasgarSabunwala/aliasgarsabun/README.md

 - Node.js
 - React JS (which I'm learning right now) and
-- good enough on Web Designing too.
+- good enough on Web Designing too

 # Databases
 ### I have hands-on experience with